FlutterWay/flutter_emoji_gif_picker/README.md

 ## Getting Started

 ### Basic Setup
-It's ready to use.
-Just pick your dark/light mode and set your giphyApiKey.
-Without giphyApiKey, the gif menu won't show.
+It's simple and ready to use.
+Pick either dark / light mode and set your giphyApiKey.
+GiphyApiKey is required for gif menu to function / show.
 ```dart
 EmojiGifPickerPanel.setup(
     giphyApiKey: "yourgiphyapikey", mode: Mode.light);